ryanrozich/jira-to-airtable-mirror/README.md

    - Click "Deploy the stack"
    - The mirror service will start automatically
    - Logs can be viewed in the container view

+Note: When using Portainer, the environment variables will be automatically saved to a `stack.env` file, which is referenced in the docker-compose.yml configuration.

 ## Cloud Deployment